LASIK and Refractive Surgery Co-Management

-Generally speaking, a good candidate for LASIK eye surgery is over 18 – 21 years old, has had a stable prescription for at least 1 year, and is in good overall health.
+Generally speaking, a good candidate for LASIK eye surgery is over 18–21 years old, has had a stable prescription for at least one year, and is in good overall health.
 People who have diabetes, rheumatoid arthritis, lupus, or certain autoimmune disorders are not good candidates for LASIK eye surgery.
-Good candidates for LASIK should have adequate corneal thickness, because LASIK will remove tissue from the cornea to reshape the eye.
+Good candidates for LASIK should have an adequate corneal thickness because LASIK will remove tissue from the cornea to reshape the eye.
 The candidate should be free of any eye disease or conditions such as keratoconus, amblyopia, glaucoma, strabismus, and chronic dry eye disease.

 The first step is to get a comprehensive eye health and vision exam to ensure you are a good candidate for the procedure.

-- During your comprehensive eye exam, we will evaluate the health of your eyes to detect the presence of eye diseases.
+- During your comprehensive eye exam, we will evaluate your eye health to detect the presence of eye diseases.

 - We will assess the shape and thickness of your corneas to confirm it is safe for you to undergo the surgery.

-- We will assess your eyes to determine if there are possible dry eye problems, and if there are signs of dry eye, we may recommend treatment for dry eye prior to recommending LASIK surgery for you so that you avoid complications related to dry eye.
+- We will assess your eyes to determine if there are possible dry eye problems.
+If there are signs of dry eye, we may recommend dry eye treatment before recommending LASIK surgery so that you avoid complications related to dry eye.

-If we have determined that you are a good candidate for the surgery, the next step will be to meet with an ophthalmologist.
+If we determine that you are a good candidate for the surgery, the next step will be to meet with an ophthalmologist.
 We will refer you to an expert eye surgeon and will collaborate with them on your overall care.